 Meaningful Employment of Autistic People < Go back

-There is significant economic growth in Salford, with several key growth industries.
-There appears to be employer demand to fill skills gaps (especially in digital skills) and significant under/unemployment of autistic people likely to have talents in fields that employers want.
+There is significant economic development in Salford, with several key growth industries.
+There appears to be employer demand to fill skills gaps and significant under/unemployment of autistic people likely to have talents in fields that employers want.

-Neurodiversity offers a business upside: neurodivergent people literally think differently, and tend to have particular strengths such as analysis, focus and detail.
+Neurodiversity offers a business upside: neurodivergent people literally think differently and, although diverse, tend to have certain strengths different from neurotypical people.

-The purpose of the project is to develop an approach and a practical pathway that matches the demands of employers and the potential supply of skills and talents from autistic people.
-The ultimate aim is to create and operate a mainstream social enterprise, linking autistic people to appropriate meaningful employment in local industries.
+The purpose of the project is to develop a practical approach that matches the demands of employers and the supply of skills and talents from autistic people.
+The ultimate aim is to create a social enterprise, linking autistic people to appropriate meaningful employment in local industries.

 Who to Contact